mnishiguchi/estimate_moving/README.md

 - I want to create/edit/delete my moving projects from my account.

 #### Gold
+- I want cu.ft value for each item to be auto-filled.
+- I want suggestion list for new/edit forms.
 - I want to log in via Facebook or twitter.
-- I want to be able to duplicate moving project as necessary.
-- I want to be able to sort my table by tag, volume and name.
-- I want to be able to filter my table by a search term.

 ---